 “Dialogues in Friendship” panel aims to foster civil discussion on TMT and Maunakea at UH Hilo

-At a workshop held on campus last Friday, UH Hilo Assistant Professor of Astronomy Heather Kaluna and Associate Professor of Philosophy Celia Bardwell-Jones shared the example of their friendship to illustrate the value of civil discourse.
+UH Hilo Assistant Professor of Astronomy Heather Kaluna and Associate Professor of Philosophy Celia Bardwell-Jones share the example of their friendship to illustrate the value of civil discourse.

 Heather and Celia sit at table, Heather has the microphone.
 At left, Gail leans over to listen.

 At event, “Civil Discourse and Maunakea: Dialogues in Friendship,” from left, Gail Makuakāne-Lundin, director of Kīpuka Native Hawaiian Student Center who helped organize event; Celia Bardwell-Jones, associate professor of philosophy; and Heather Kaluna, assistant professor of astronomy.
 Oct.
 18, 2019, UH Hilo.
-Photos by Raiatea Arcuri/UH Hilo Stories, click to enlarge.
+(Photo: Raiatea Arcuri/UH Hilo Stories)

 Civil discourse